SinhleM/fnb-fraud-detection/README.md

 <h2>Project Information</h2>
 <p>
     This project generates synthetic user and transaction data imitating a South African bank’s dataset, then applies rule based fraud detection logic to identify potentially fraudulent transactions.
-The data is stored in PostgreSQL and served via a FastAPI backend, while the frontend visualizes user risk scores and fraud analytics interactively.
+The data is stored in PostgreSQL and served via a FastAPI backend, while the frontend visualises user risk scores and fraud analytics interactively.
 This design allows easy expansion and integration with real bank data for practical use.
 </p>

 <p>